 A vehicle uses most fuel when accelerating.
-When you anticipate the situation, you have to brake less often and, thus, accelerate less.
+When you anticipate the situation, you will have to brake less often and, thus, accelerate less.
 If it is possible, let the vehicle roll with a gear engaged, for example, if you see a red light ahead.
-The braking effect preserves brakes and tyres from wear; the emissions and fuel consumption are reduced to zero (disconnection out of inertia).